JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1988_04.md

     Inasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of The URANTIA Borok, the views expressed herein are based wholly upon each author's understanding and personal religious experience.

-    Copyright 91988 by URANTLA Brotherhood Corpora-
+    Copyright 91988 by URANTIA Brotherhood Corpora-